An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: The case of

 To lighten the notation, we introduce more compact labels for the mixed basis states, using a Fock enumeration of the tensor product states.
 In the following, loops are ordered as $(W_{\bm{A}},W_{\bm{B}},W_{\bm{C}},\mathcal{L}_{\hat{x}},\mathcal{L}_{\hat{y}})$.
 By denoting the ket associated to each local basis state with $|\alpha_{\ell_i},\ell_i,m_i\rangle_{g_i}$, where we added a subscript for the coupling $g_i$, we write the tensor product explicitly as

-where $I_k(g_k)$ is an integer number labelling the state of the $k$-th loop variable at value $g_k$ of the local coupling in Eq. \eqref{local_H}, and is related to the mixed-basis quantum number as
+where $I_k(g_k)$ is an integer number labeling the state of the $k$-th loop variable at value $g_k$ of the local coupling in Eq. \eqref{local_H}, and is related to the mixed-basis quantum number as

 The mapping between the integer $I$ and the mixed basis quantum numbers takes into account the angular momentum degeneracy, and enumerates the states in ascending order in $\tilde{\epsilon}$.
 To further clarify the notation, let us consider the example case of $L_{max}=5$ states for each loop variable, i.e., values of $I\in\{0,\ldots,4\}$.
 For the local basis, we write